Coko-Foundation/Kotahi/README.md

 - **multitenancy**, allowing multiple groups to be hosted in a single instance, and allowing easy experimentation with new workflows
 - a **plugin architecture** for custom functionality and easy extensibility

-Kotahi was originally based on the discontinued [xpub-collabra](https://gitlab.coko.foundation/xpub/xpub) project.
-It is currently under development by the [Coko Foundation](https://coko.foundation/) and is being built with [PubSweet](https://gitlab.coko.foundation/pubsweet/pubsweet).
+Kotahi is currently under development by the [Coko Foundation](https://coko.foundation/).
 ## Project roadmap

 [The Kotahi project roadmap](https://miro.com/app/board/uXjVP7jNtBs=/?share_link_id=747477817280) can be viewed on Miro.